mikavilpas/yazi.nvim/README.md

 I forked this from <https://github.com/DreamMaoMao/yazi.nvim> for my own use.

-So far I have done some maintenance work:
+So far I have done some maintenance work and added a bunch of features:

 - chore: removed unused code
 - feat: yazi pre-selects the current file when opened